 Volunteers join the ever-broadening number of participants of our community theatre, acting on stage, running lights, building and painting sets, making music, dancing, working the box office, ushering, putting together publications, mail-outs, grant applications, benefits, etc.

-“It’s all part of the show at Lamp-Lite,” said Lamp-Lite Director Sarah McMullan.
+“It’s all part of the show at Lamp-Lite,” says Lamp-Lite Founder & Director Sarah McMullan.

 RECENT MAINTENANCE & IMPROVEMENTS